GenericMappingTools/pygmt/doc/maintenance.md

 performance.
 The `pytest-codspeed` plugin collects benchmark data and uploads it to the CodSpeed server, where results are available at <https://codspeed.io/GenericMappingTools/pygmt>.

 Benchmarking is handled through the `benchmarks.yml` GitHub Actions workflow.
+It's automatically executed when a pull request is merged into the main branch.
+To trigger benchmarking in a pull request, add the `run/benchmark` label to the pull request.

-To include a new test in the benchmark suite, apply the `@pytest.mark.benchmark` decorator to the test function.
+To include a new test in the benchmark suite, apply the `@pytest.mark.benchmark` decorator to a test function.

 ## Dependencies Policy